-Pay the fee.
 There will usually be a fee required when you wire money.
 If you’re using your bank for the wire, the fee will likely be deducted from your account along with the transferred funds.
 However, if you’re using another service, you may need to pay the fee separately.

-Fill out the form.
 There is usually an official form (sometimes offered online) to complete before you wire money out of your bank account.
 While your bank will already have most of your information in its system, you will need to know specific information about your recipient such as the person's name, the name of the bank the money is going to, and the account and routing numbers of the person.

-Confirm the transfer.
-One you have completed the wire transfer, be sure to call the recipient and confirm that the funds were received.
+Once you have completed the wire transfer, be sure to call the recipient and confirm that the funds were received.
 Your bank or money transfer service will give you a transaction receipt with the wiring information on it, so if anything is amiss you can take this back to the institution and ask for assistance in sorting out the problem.

 - Keith Brofsky/Photodisc/Getty Images